 Nifty’s software has several good features, ranging from excellent execution of the essentials you’d expect from project management software to its wide applicability as a PM solution for marketing teams, agencies, and many others.
 Let’s dive into this platform’s greatest virtues.

 Project milestones: Nifty’s project milestones help you automate status reporting and make it easier to visualize your project.
 Use one of three views—including timeline, swimlane, and master—to visualize the campaign, sprint, or other project schedules more clearly.
+Project scope breaks down all of the tasks and goals required to complete a project, and with Nifty’s milestone features, you can easily track and visualize project schedules to stay on top of things.

 You can set bulk milestone dependencies and recurring milestones and never miss a deadline, no matter what project view you choose.
 You can also create custom fields to add additional information to your milestones.
 So, whether you’re a marketer juggling campaigns or a development team working on a new release, Nifty allows you to stay on top of things and on time.